Structured-Emersion-Theory/Structured-Emersion-Theory/docs/core/Glossary.md

 ---

 **Coherence**
-The ability of a ripple or flicker to maintain internal rhythm across space.
-Coherence loss results in redshift, collapse, or signal death.
+A structural state in which node activations maintain stable relational alignment across space and time.
+Coherence enables ripple propagation, memory, and emergence by preserving signal integrity under structural conditions.

+Coherence is sustained only if ripple pressure exceeds the structural failure threshold.
+This defines the coherence threshold state: a relational condition where signal integrity persists.
+If pressure drops below this state, coherence breaks and ripple propagation fails.
+Coherence loss results in redshift, collapse, or signal decay.
 Related: Law 6, Law 7, Law 13, Equation – dC/dt = –λ_c · C

 ---

-**Tempo**
+**Time**
 The rate of local activation change.
-Time is not absolute—it is the rhythm of structural behavior.
+Signal propagation speed is governed by local tempo.
+Faster structural tempo allows ripples to travel farther before coherence decays.
 Dilation is a difference in tempo across regions.
 Related: Law 4 – Time as Local Tempo, Equation – T_local = T₀ / (1 + R)

 ---